Art Basel in Miami

 - Travel brands

 Creativity is rewarded here, and it’s essential if you want to stick out in a crowd of outside-the-box thinkers and makers.
-In 2015, for example, the wildly popular #WELLCURATED’s salon and shop pop-up was poolside, complete with live music performances.
+In 2015, for example, the wildly popular #WELLCURATED’s salon and pop-up shop was poolside, complete with live music performances.

 Find Spaces Last-Minute